JetBrains/teamcity-documentation/topics/dotcover-runner.md

 object ConfigA : BuildType({
     name = "Configuration A: Test with code coverage and publish snapshots"
     // Publish snaphots
+    // Note that the path to the snapshot directory may vary depending on the runner type and/or settings
-    artifactRules = """%teamcity.agent.work.dir%\..\temp\agentTmp\*.dcvr"""
+    // For example, for NUnit runner use "%teamcity.agent.work.dir%\..\temp\agentTmp\dotNetCoverageResults\*.dcvr" instead artifactRules = """%teamcity.agent.work.dir%\..\temp\agentTmp\*.dcvr"""

     steps {